alexharri/website/posts/planes.md

 <Scene scene="three-plane-intersection-configurations" height={400} yOffset={-1} zoom={1.1} usesVariables />

-When finding the point-of-intersection, we'll first need to determine whether all three planes intersect at a single point—which for configurations 1 through 4, they don't.
+When finding the point of intersection, we'll first need to determine whether all three planes intersect at a single point—which for configurations 1 through 4, they don't.

 Given $\vec{n_1}$, $\vec{n_2}$, $\vec{n_3}$ as the plane normals for $P_1$, $P_2$, $P_3$, we can determine whether the planes intersect at a single point with the formula: